CodingNomads/mentor-docs/docs/05_tools.md

 You'll use **Google Calendar** for scheduling your student calls.
 If you don't have a Google account, please [sign up for one](https://accounts.google.com/signup/v2/webcreateaccount?service=cl&continue=https%3A%2F%2Fcalendar.google.com%2Fcalendar%2Frender&gmb=exp&biz=false&flowName=GlifWebSignIn&flowEntry=SignUp).

-**Always invite "calendar@codingnomads.co" to all meetings**

-**Also Please include the student's name in the meeting title**.
-For example "Ryan and Michael".
-This helps us to keep track of the student's meetings.

 ### Booking Meetings With Calendly

 To make life easier for you, you can use [Calendly](https://calendly.com/).
 It's a handy tool that allows you to block out your availability and let students book meeting times with you through a shareable link.